Whiplash Reforms - What it means for MedCo

 All DME expert types are able to consider opting in to provide services for whiplash injury claims to unrepresented claimants however as per the rules only GP and A&E experts will be able to provide a service to unrepresented claimants for non-whiplash injury claims.

 To get a feel for how the unrepresented process will work and what is expected a high-level process flow diagram has been produced by MedCo.
 Click here to view the document.
+Additional information can also be found on the Official Injury Claims website.

 In order to opt-in, MROs and DMEs must meet the supplemental QC and Rules published by the MOJ and must pass an audit.
 There is also new supplemental User Agreements that opted-in DMEs and MROs must accept.